R. Sarathkumar: 1994-1995

 In his early days as an actor, R. Sarathkumar was considered to be close to All India Anna Dravida Munnetra Kazhagam (AIADMK) supremo Jayalalithaa.
-However, Sarath's proximity to Jayalalithaa landed him in deep trouble when the film Nattamai (1994), which was still running in Tamil Nadu theatres, was aired by Jayalalithaa's television channel JJ TV, using a videotape, which Sarathkumar gave her for personal viewing at her residence.
-However, this caused a furore in the film industry as the producer R. B. Choudary threatened action against Sarathkumar for misusing a tape given to him for personal viewing.
-An embarrassed Sarathkumar explained that he was taken by surprise and that he never expected Jayalalithaa to give it to the channel for the telecast.
-He sought an explanation from both Jayalalitha and JJ TV, but without success.
-The ruling party reacted predictably, using every forum to attack Sarathkumar.
-He, in turn, realising that the public was behind him, announced his decision to join hands with Rajinikanth, who supported the Dravida Munnetra Kazhagam (DMK) – Tamil Maanila Congress (TMC) alliance.
+The film Nattamai (1994), which was still running in Tamil Nadu theatres, was aired by Jayalalithaa's television channel JJ TV, using a videotape which Sarathkumar gave her for personal viewing at her residence.
+This caused concern in the film industry, and producer R. B. Choudary threatened action against Sarathkumar for misusing a tape given to him for personal viewing.

+Sarathkumar later joined hands with Rajinikanth, who supported the Dravida Munnetra Kazhagam (DMK) – Tamil Maanila Congress (TMC) alliance.

 1996-2006

-In 1996, Sarath Kumar entered politics, joining the Dravida Munnetra Kazhagam (DMK).
-In 1998, the DMK's leader Karunanidhi asked Sarathkumar to contest the Lok Sabha elections from Tirunelveli.
-In the election, DMK lost very badly and the alliance could muster only 9 seats compared to the 39 seats it swept in 1996.
-Even though DMK lost badly in many constituencies, Sarathkumar was defeated by the AIADMK candidate Kadambur R. Janarthanan by a margin of only 6904 votes.
+In 1996, Sarath Kumar formally entered politics, joining the Dravida Munnetra Kazhagam (DMK).
+In 1998, Sarathkumar contested the Lok Sabha elections from Tirunelveli.
+He was defeated by Kadambur R. Janarthanan of the AIADMK by a margin of 6,904 votes, and the DPA managed to win 9 seats.

 In July 2001, the party made him a Rajya Sabha member, but he resigned before the 2006 Assembly elections to join the AIADMK along with his wife Radhika.
 In October 2006, his wife Radhika was dismissed from AIADMK for anti-party activities.
 He also quit AIADMK in November 2006, quoting that his role as president of the South Indian Artistes' Association needed "undivided attention".